Combined Bachelor's/Master's Pathway

 - The GRE general test requirement is waived for MS applicants to our college programs through the fall 2026 admission cycle.
 Master’s applicants may choose to take the Graduate Record Examination General Test (GRE) and submit scores.
 We recommend a score of above the 50th percentile (approximately 150) in both verbal and quantitative sections, and 3.5 or higher on the writing section.
 Please note that it can take up to ten (10) days after sitting for the GRE for an official score report to be sent to the university.

 - International students: Applicants must submit an official English Proficiency Score Report.
 A TOEFL iBT score of at least 80 (iBT) or 550 (paper-delivered) or an IELTSTM Academic score of at least 6.5 is required.
-Our department does not accept other English proficiency examinations (i.e. IELTS).
+Our department does not accept other English proficiency examinations.

 - Do not submit the application until you have contacted the college’s mapping coordinator to confirm eligibility.

 Attainment of these minimum requirements does not guarantee admission to the program.
 Admission decisions are based on assessments of all aspects of the student’s application materials.
 The department reserves the right to increase standards if warranted by enrollment limitations and by the number and quality of applicants.
 Financial aid is a separate process from the admission to a graduate program.

 The required prerequisite undergraduate courses, and the associated minimum grades to be earned, for consideration to the BS/MS Pathway in Exercise Physiology are: